Thursday of Week 3 of Easter – First Reading

 How can I, unless someone guides me?

 This is something we need to acknowledge too.
-We cannot really understand the meaning of the scriptures unless we have someone explain them to us.
+We cannot really understand the meaning of the Scriptures unless we have someone explain them to us.
 We cannot simply expect to know what they mean just by reading, nor should we expect that God will directly inspire us.
 We have to take the natural means available to us, namely, the experience and the knowledge of experts and people of deeper wisdom.
 The texts are separated from us by language and centuries of custom and lifestyles.
 Like the eunuch, we need interpreters to help us understand.

 Here, the eunuch was quite at a loss to know what the passage was about, and said to Philip: